Updated for 2023

 The Skills Park Winterthur offers an exciting array of activities for children young and old – trampolining, indoor skate park, tracks and lots more.
 You can rent skateboards, BMX, moutain bikes and scooters etc. Open 7 days a week.
 Located at Lagerplatz 17, 8400 Winterthur.
 Please see the website here (in German).

-With plenty of interesting things to see and do, optical illusions and Instagram inspiration the appeal of the WOW Museum extends to adults as well as children!
+With plenty of interesting things to see and do, this museum is very centrally located just off Bahnhofstrasse at Werdmühlestrasse 10, 8001 Zurich.
+There are optical illusions as well as lots of Instagram inspiration and the appeal of the WOW Museum extends to adults as well as children!
 Find out more here.

 It doesn’t really matter what the weather is like (as long as it’s not totally pouring) when you’re visiting the Tierpark Goldau.
 It’s a nice journey from Zurich and there are lots of animals to see.
 Read all about it here.